zhanksun/zhanksun.github.io/_posts/2020-05-2-hyphens-en-em-dashes.md

   - Writing
 ---

-> This is from a nice blog written by Nancy Tuten (see [here](https://getitwriteonline.com/articles/en-dashes-em-dashes/)).
+> This is from a nice blog written by Nancy Tuten (see [here](https://getitwriteonline.com/articles/en-dashes-em-dashes/)) with a little bit of my editing.
 This post is for my own record only.

 The hyphen, the em dash, and the en dash are all horizontal marks of varying lengths.
 Each functions differently from the others.
 Below we define each mark, explain when to use them, and provide instructions for typing them on both PCs and Macs.
 (View our new [mini-lesson video](https://www.youtube.com/watch?v=PSiOINsrnpI&feature=youtu.be) on this topic.)